Dajeki/DoList/README.md

 # DoList
-ToDo List made with React, Redux, and LocalStorage
+ToDo List made with React, and LocalStorage